 - Complete the Universal Application or Common Application and the University of Chicago Supplement.
 They contain basic information about your background, academic profile, and extracurricular activities.

-- The University of Chicago Supplement (available on the Universal Application website and Common Application website.) requires one extended essay of your choice from our list of five, and one short essay on why you would like to attend the University of Chicago.
+- The University of Chicago Supplement (available through your UChicago Account or the Common Application website.) requires one extended essay of your choice from our list of five, and one short essay on why you would like to attend the University of Chicago.
 An essay on your favorite art or media is optional.

 - We do not require certificates proving participation in activities; the Universal and Common Applications provides space to list all extracurricular and work experiences and if this is not sufficient, a resume to summarize activities is preferred to multiple certificates.